rstudio/rmarkdown/README.md

 * Include raw LaTeX within markdown for advanced customization of PDF output.
 * Extensibility: easily define new formats for custom publishing requirements.

+Note that PDF output (including Beamer slides) requires an installation of TeX.
+On Windows, the [MiKTeX](http://miktex.org/) distribution should be used rather than TeX Live.

 See the [R Markdown documentation](http://rmarkdown.rstudio.com/) for full details.

 ### Installation